 Mendoza is best known for its wine and is a great area to taste real Argentinian food.

-While here, be sure to try local meat entrees (that Argentina is known for), lorcro (a stew), and provoleta.
+While here, be sure to try local meat entrees processed with the best meat grinder under 100 (that Argentina is known for), lorcro (a stew), and provoleta.

 Penguins are adorable and a sure win with the kids (and the parents!)
 You can go for a penguin excursion in Argentina where you can walk next to cute penguins who come to Argentina before migration season.
 Of the people I’ve talked to who have done this, this is a must-do!